 From that place, we developed patterns of relating to ourselves based on how others related to us.
 We learn to disregard and disrespect ourselves.
 We shamed and denied our own needs.
 We attacked ourselves for our own internal experience the same way we were punished by those who raised us.

-Realising later on in life that our ways of relating, connecting and being are dysfunction will only provide more ammunition for a self-flagellating mind.
+Realizing later on in life that our ways of relating, connecting and being are dysfunction will only provide more ammunition for a self-flagellating mind.

 Honesty Requires Compassion